TheSarang/Predicting-whether-client-subscribed-a-term-deposit/README.md

 - poutcome: outcome of the previous marketing campaign (categorical: 'failure','nonexistent','success')

 ## Target variable:
-y - has the client subscribed a term deposit? (binary: 'yes', 'no')
+y - has the client subscribed a term deposit? (binary: 'yes','no')

 ## <a name="Results"></a> Results